knighthwkapp/knighthwkapp.github.io/README.md

 <p>The biggest perk of the Netgear  Nighthawk app download for PC and smartphones is that it enables you to control and monitor your wireless network remotely from any location at any time.
 If you want, you can also set up the Amazon Alexa voice commands and Google assistant to effectively handle the Wi-Fi network.
 The application will enable you to configure the network name, security methods, and password.
 You can also update the firmware of your Netgear  Nighthawk router using the application.
 Updating the firmware help to resolve many router-related issues and make sure that the device performance does not get compromised.

 So what are you waiting for?
-Complete the <strong> Netgear Nighthawk app download </strong> today, and take the benefits of its amazing services.
+Complete the <strong> <a href="https://knighthwkapp.github.io/"> Netgear Nighthawk app download</a> </strong> today, and take the benefits of its amazing services.
 In case of doubt or technical trouble, do not hesitate to contact the  Nighthawk support team for immediate expert assistance.</p>